ninaricci29/CSC290Pacdude/README.md

 "POSt-Man" is a University of Toronto themed Pacman game.
 Players attempt to achieve a GPA (score) of 4.0 by collecting points, while avoiding bad grades (ghosts) that pursuit them.
 It takes a classic game and redesigns it to better appeal to Unversity students who study Computer Science, especially students in UTM.
-With the nostalgic gameplay of the original Pacman, and a new and refreshed visual and gameplay design, w, the 4.0 Squad, hope that students and peers can find our game interesting and challenge themselves by trying out the game!
+With the nostalgic gameplay of the original Pacman, and a new and refreshed visual and gameplay design, we, the 4.0 Squad, hope that students and peers can find our game interesting and challenge themselves by trying out the game and make POSt!

 ## Table of Contents